jescalan/roots/readme.md

 Installation
 ------------

 Make sure you have [node.js](http://nodejs.org/) installed, then just run `npm install roots -g` and you'll be all set.
-Or run this script from your terminal: `curl get.roots.cx | sh`.
+Or run this script from your terminal: `curl roots.cx/get | sh`.

 Usage
 -----